 The Midwest Outdoor Leadership Conference (MWOLC) is a student-run outdoor leadership conference that occurs each year, hosted by various colleges and universities throughout the Midwest.
 The weekend consists of workshops, networking opportunities, a Q&A panel, and a keynote address, as well as many fun activities.
 This conference is an opportunity for undergraduate students interested in the field of outdoor recreation and education to unite and learn from each other, developing their leadership and technical skills, while making connections with others that may influence their future careers or hobbies.

 Many opportunities exist on or near campus to enjoy the beauty of nature.
 Go hiking in Earlham’s back campus, explore the Whitewater Gorge or bike the Cardinal Greenways.
-Incoming first-year students should consider Summer Wilderness, a pre-orientation program that includes an 11-day backpacking experience in the Uinta Mountains of Utah or canoeing experience in the Wabakimi Provincial Park.
+Incoming first-year students should consider August Wilderness, a pre-orientation program that includes an 11-day backpacking experience in the Uinta Mountains of Utah.
 Students also can enroll in Outdoor Education courses to improve skills in rock climbing, backpacking and canoeing.